 A Father’s Guide to School Gate Etiquette

-If you are new to parenthood, try googling “school gates” and a whole new world of drama and politics will reveal itself behind the seemingly mundane daily chore of dropping off and picking up your kids.
-Yet, most of the strategic advice, focuses on mothers.
+If you’re new to parenthood, try googling “school gates” and a whole new world of drama and politics will reveal itself.
+The seemingly mundane daily chore of dropping off and picking up your kids is, in fact, an elaborate social choreography.
+Yet, most of the strategic advice focuses on mothers.
 What about dads?
-Where do they fit in in this elaborate social choreography?
-Fear not, because we have put together a handy, short guide to help you navigate the first few months until you find your feet.
+How can dads manage the minefield that is the school gate?
+Fear not because we’ve put together a handy short guide to help you navigate the first few months until you find your feet.

 Good manners for the school run

 The main purpose of school drop-off and pick-up is to make sure your kids arrive dressed, watered, fed and happy in time for class and then collected at the specified time.
 It’s not about the grown-ups and keeping this in mind will help you deal with the more competitive parents.